h2non/toxy/README.md

 Global scope points to all the incoming HTTP traffic received by the proxy server, regardless of the HTTP method or path.
 Route scope points to any incoming traffic which matches with a specific HTTP verb and URI path.

-Poisons can be plugged to both scopes, meaning you can limit the scope of the poisioning, for instance, you might wanna apply a bandwidth limit poisioning only to a certain routes, such as `/download` or `/images`.
+Poisons can be plugged to both scopes, meaning you can limit the scope of the poisoning, for instance, you might wanna apply a bandwidth limit poisoning only to a certain routes, such as `/download` or `/images`.

 See [routes.js](https://github.com/h2non/toxy/blob/master/examples/routes.js) for a featured example.